lusilva/fundo/README.md

 1. Install [Meteor](https://www.meteor.com/install)
 2. Create settings.json file in the root directory.
    More info [here.](http://docs.meteor.com/#/full/meteor_settings)
-3. Run `meteor run`, which will install all dependencies and start up the meteor server.
+3. Run `meteor run --settings settings.json`, which will install all dependencies and start up the meteor server.
 4. Go to `localhost:3000` in your web browser.